 Ross spent 28 years in business with Deloitte, then led a church in Hertfordshire for three years before he and his wife Joy moved to central London in 2006 to be involved with planting ChristChurch London.
 Ross oversees the church's operations, governance and finance.
 Together Ross and Joy also oversee the Marriage ministries and contribute in pastoral care.
 Ross and Joy are originally from Scotland, and have three grown-up children and four grandchildren.

 Rosie joined ChristChurch when it launched in 2004 and has been thrilled to be part of the church since it began.
-She lives in Herne Hill with her husband, Gareth, and their little boy, Nathanael.
-After being at the Bar in Chambers in London for some nine years, specialising in clinical negligence and personal injury law, Rosie has taken a career break to be a full time Mum to Nathanael.
-Rosie has previously been involved in student work and discipleship, and plans to get involved with the children’s work in the near future.
+She lives in Herne Hill with her husband, Gareth, and their children Nathanael and Lois.
+After being at the Bar in Chambers in London for some nine years, specialising in clinical negligence and personal injury law, Rosie has taken a career break to be a full time Mum.
+Rosie has previously been involved in student work and discipleship, and is now serving in the children’s work.

 Mark is Managing Director of Challenge Partners a social enterprise that facilitates collaboration between schools, and before this he worked in management consultancy and outsourcing sales in Financial Services at Accenture.
 Mark is also a trustee of the Refugee Support Network, which helps children affected by conflict and displacement, access and progress in education, and he works closely with numerous other charities and social enterprises.
 Mark currently lives in Kennington and has been a part of ChristChurch since 2005.

 Sam is a partner at City law firm, Travers Smith LLP, where he works in the financial services sector advising investment funds and asset managers.
-He lives in NW5 with his wife Nicky and two children, Joel and Ethan.
+He lives in NW5 with his wife Nicky and three children, Joel, Ethan and Isaac.
 Sam has been attending ChristChurch London since 2005 and, as well as being a trustee, is actively involved with his Connect Group and also helps with the Marriage Prep course.

 Joseph Mukungu works for an asset management firm as a Director and Head of Client Services for Europe and the Middle East.
 He lives in South West London and helps to lead the Pastoral Support Team with his wife Sharon.